Accredited Advice Agencies

 Fife Law Centre

 Fife Law Centre has a team of solicitors who provide free legal guidance and possible representation for the people in Fife who need it most.
-They can provide legal guidance and support on a range of matters.
-For example: housing, benefit appeals, criminal injuries compensation applications (CICA), low level employment issues, Scottish Social Services Council matters (SSSC) and more.
-If they're unable to help, they'll do their best to point you in the direction of someone who can.
+They can provide legal guidance and support on a range of matters, including housing, benefit appeals, criminal injuries compensation applications (CICA), low level employment issues, Scottish Social Services Council matters (SSSC) and more.
+If they're unable to help, they'll do their best to refer people to someone who can.

 FJSS Group

 Fair Justice System for Scotland Group is a grassroots-led legal charity that works towards comprehensive justice sector reforms in Scotland that will bring about greater equality and diversity in the Scottish justice system.
-Our work is geared to influence justice delivery policy in Scotland through informing policy formulation, development and engaging with key decision and policy makers.
+It works to influence justice delivery policy in Scotland through informing policy formulation, development and engaging with key decision and policy makers.

-The FJSS Group’s community led strategic implementation approach focusing on the justice sector is both novel and innovative.
-This has been developed through long-term understanding of, and navigation within, the local and national organisations that seek to address racial equality but have not achieved positive outcomes for BAME communities across Scotland.
+The FJSS Group’s community-led strategic implementation approach has been developed through long-term understanding of, and navigation within, the local and national organisations that seek to address racial equality but have not achieved positive outcomes for BAME communities across Scotland.

 The organisation has the singular aim of a fair and inclusive Scotland for all.
-Our aims and objectives entail but are not limited to, providing free legal advice and assistance to citizens who do not qualify for legal aid and refugees.
-The centre is led by the founder and chief executive officer Mr Silence Chihuri who is passionate about justice and access to justice for BAME citizens in Scotland.
+Its aims and objectives entail but are not limited to, providing free legal advice and assistance to citizens who do not qualify for legal aid and refugees.

 Granton Information Centre (GIC)

-Granton Information Centre (GIC) provides free, impartial and confidential expert advice, information and representation to the residents of North Edinburgh on a range of issues and by a variety of methods inc. centre-based interviews, home visits, outreach / drop in clinics, representation, training provision and raising awareness sessions.
+Granton Information Centre (GIC) provides free, impartial and confidential expert advice, information and representation to the residents of North Edinburgh on a range of issues and by a variety of methods, including centre-based interviews, home visits, outreach / drop-in clinics, representation, training provision and raising awareness sessions.

 Just Right Scotland

 JustRight Scotland uses the law to defend and extend people’s rights.
-We aim to increase access to justice by providing direct legal advice and representation to disadvantaged community groups across Scotland, including women, children, disabled people, refugees, LGBTQ+ people and survivors of trafficking, particularly in the areas of human rights and equality law.
-We are a trauma-informed team who collaborate closely with specialist organisations to provide person-centred support.
+It aims to increase access to justice by providing direct legal advice and representation to disadvantaged community groups across Scotland, including women, children, disabled people, refugees, LGBTQ+ people and survivors of trafficking, particularly in the areas of human rights and equality law.
+It is a trauma-informed team that collaborates closely with specialist organisations to provide person-centred support.

 MR Associates

-We provide specialist advice, representation and training around the housing benefit scheme in relation to supported accommodation.
-Our unrivalled knowledge of the scheme, years of experience in successfully resolving housing benefit disputes, and a small team of committed specialists ensures we're the first choice for charities and organisations seeking advice and representation.
+MR Associates provides specialist advice, representation and training around the housing benefit scheme in relation to supported accommodation.
+It has in-depth knowledge of the scheme, years of experience in successfully resolving housing benefit disputes, and a small team of committed specialists.

 The area of supported housing and benefits can be complex and time-consuming.
-We can help you tackle a range of issues by providing clear guidance and expert opinion on the housing benefit scheme in relation to supported accommodation.
-We have an outstanding track record of successfully resolving housing benefit disputes before local authorities and Tribunals.
-Our expertise around complicated cases, our direct access to leading barristers and advocates, and our in-depth knowledge of housing benefit ensure we get positive outcomes.
+It can assist on a range of issues by providing clear guidance and expert opinion on the housing benefit scheme in relation to supported accommodation.

 MECOPP Carers Centre